platanus/angular-restmod/README.md

 <!-- end -->

-It also supports collections, relations, lifecycle hooks, attribute renaming and much more.
+It also supports collections, relations, lifecycle hooks, attribute renaming, side data loading and much more.
 Continue reading for a quick start or check the API Reference for more: http://platanus.github.io/angular-restmod

+If you are working with ruby on rails, we recommend [active_model_serializers]{@link https://github.com/rails-api/active_model_serializers} for seamless integration.

 ## Why Restmod?

 Restmod brings Rails ActiveRecord's ease of use to the Angular Framework.
 It succesfuly combines Angular's encapsulated design with Active Record's opinionated style.
 There are other alternatives available though:

-**$resource:** Might be enough for small projects, included as an Angular opt-in.
+* **$resource:** Might be enough for small projects, included as an Angular opt-in.
 It only provides a basic model type layer, with limited features.

-**Restangular:** very complete library, but does not propose a model layer.
+* **Restangular:** very complete library, but does not propose a model layer and does not support linked resource responses as jsonapi.org proposes.

-**angular-activerecord:** Nice alternative to $resource, still very limited in its functionality.
+* **angular-activerecord:** Nice alternative to $resource, still very limited in its functionality.

-**ModelCore:** Inspired in angular-activerecord, provides a more complete set of features but lacks testing.
+* **ModelCore:** Inspired in angular-activerecord, provides a more complete set of features but lacks testing.

 ## Getting Started